-Ted Cruz’s father was tied to JFK’s assassination
+There’s a widespread rumor that Ted Cruz’s father was involved in JFK’s assassination

 Jokes about Ted Cruz being the Zodiac killer aside, there are a surprising number of people who genuinely believe that there’s a tie between the Cruz family and Lee Harvey Oswald.
 In fact, during a 2016 phone call to Fox News, Trump said that Cruz’s father, Rafael, had been photographed with Oswald prior to JFK’s assassination, which Trump called “horrible.”